On this Page:

 Licenses exports and imports of nuclear equipment and radiological materials; Performs rulemaking activities, public outreach, and oversight of licensees associated with Part 110, "Export and Import of Nuclear Equipment and Material," of Title 10 of the Code of Federal Regulations; Support Executive Branch nuclear non-proliferation initiatives; Support bilateral and multilateral discussions on export controls; IAEA’s Code of Conduct and Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.

 International Operations Branch

 Chief: David Humerick

-Manages the agency’s International Activities quarterly and annual performance reporting; office-level budget execution and agency level representational funds; monitoring the agency’s International Activities Program budget execution; reasonable assurance and internal controls; support to the agency’s Nuclear Safety Attaché; management of the Foreign Assignee Program and requests for training by foreign nationals; official passports and visas; coordination of interpreter and translation services; information and database management, human capital functions and activities including vacancies, awards, and position descriptions; current news; monitoring and reporting staff training; office moves; freedom of information act (FOIA) requests/responses; and time and labor (T&L).
+Manages the agency’s International Activities quarterly and annual performance reporting; office-level budget execution and agency level representational funds; monitoring the agency’s International Activities Program budget execution; reasonable assurance and internal controls; support to the agency’s Nuclear Safety Attaché; and requests for training by foreign nationals; official passports and visas; coordination of interpreter and translation services; information and database management, human capital functions and activities including vacancies, awards, and position descriptions; current news; monitoring and reporting staff training; office moves; freedom of information act (FOIA) requests/responses; and time and labor (T&L).